berthubert/hello-dl/README.md

 be minimal, but will showcase modern deep learning techniques that should wow you into believing that something very special is going on.

+In quantum computing there is the concept of '[quantum supremacy](https://en.wikipedia.org/wiki/Quantum_supremacy)', which is achieved when a quantum computer does something that no ordinary computer could do in the lifetime of the universe.

+With this 'hello deep learning' software I'm aiming for a slightly more modest goal: show you a comprehensible amount of neural networking source code that solves a problem you'd never be able to address in fewer lines of code otherwise.

-The intended audience is people comfortable with programming and who want to (re)join the artificial intelligence scene from the ground up.
+The intended audience for this project is people comfortable with programming and who want to (re)join the artificial intelligence scene from the ground up.

 This project was inspired by [Georgi Gerganov](https://ggerganov.com/)'s